-We had the opportunity to test the Orcam Myeye 2.0 device during a visit to the offices of its distributor in Spain to tell you in detail how it works.
+We have had the opportunity to test the Orcam Myeye 2.0 device during a visit to the offices of its distributor in Spain to tell you in detail how it works.

-Orcam Myeye 2.0 device
+- Orcam Myeye 2.0 device

-Adapter for all types of glasses by means of flanges and magnets
+- Adapter for all types of glasses by means of flanges and magnets

-Brief manual in printed text
+- Short manual in printed text

-String to wear hanging
+- String to carry it hanging

 However, it should be noted that the use of the device is quite intuitive and the user can become familiar in a short time with the basic gestures that allow it to be used.

-As general features, it should be noted that the device reads the time when you bring your wrist in front of the camera and gives information about the battery level when it reaches different discharge points.
+As general functionalities, it should be noted that the device reads the time when you bring your wrist in front of the camera and gives information about the battery level when it reaches different discharge points.

 The Orcam device has the ability to detect human faces and associate them with a certain name to be remembered once these people appear before the camera.

-Regarding the identification of colors we have tried with different post-its colors.
-For the recognition, it is necessary to leave the finger placed on the different objects or surfaces with color to identify them.
-In general, this feature works well, depending on the nuance of the identified color of the light that falls on the surface.
+As for color identification, we have tried different colored post-its.
+For recognition, you have to leave your finger on the different colored objects or surfaces to identify them.
+In general this feature works well, depending on the hue of the identified color on the light striking the surface.

-- It is an easy to use, intuitive and not too bulky device
+- It is an easy-to-use, intuitive and not too bulky device

 - Its operation autonomously without the need to be linked to phones or other additional devices